GoHenry Review 2023: A Debit Card for Kids that Encourages Financial Health

 - Change themes

-- Set Task & Goals- Set up tasks or goals that your child can work towards.
+- Set Task & Goals – Set up tasks or goals your child can work towards.

 The first load of the parent account each month is free, with subsequent loads costing 50p each.

-Aside from that, Gohenry offers customised debit cards for £5.00 but you can just as easily get the standard card for free.
+GoHenry also offers customised debit cards for £5.00, but you can just as easily get the standard card for free.

-(Note: If you use this link here, you can get a free custom card and 1 month free when you enter the code AFUKFNACC)
+(Note: If you use this link, you can get a free custom card and 1 month free when you enter the code AFUKFNACC)